Atharva-Phatak/torchflare/docs/source/index.rst

 TorchFlare
 ======================================
-**TorchFlare** is a simple, beginner-friendly and an easy-to-use PyTorch Framework train your models without much effort.
+`TorchFlare <https://github.com/Atharva-Phatak/torchflare>`_ is a simple, beginner-friendly and an easy-to-use PyTorch Framework train your models without much effort.
 It provides an almost Keras-like experience for training your models with all the callbacks, metrics, etc

 **Features**

-    * A high-level module for Keras-like training.
+    * *A high-level module for Keras-like training.*
-    * Off-the-shelf Pytorch style Datasets/Dataloaders for standard tasks such as Image classification, Image segmentation, Text Classification, etc
+    * *Off-the-shelf Pytorch style Datasets/Dataloaders for standard tasks such as Image classification, Image segmentation, Text Classification, etc.*
-    * Callbacks for model checkpoints, early stopping, and much more!
+    * *Callbacks for model checkpoints, early stopping, and much more!*
-    * Metrics and much more.
+    * *Metrics and much more.*
-    * Reduction of the boiler plate code required for training your models.
+    * *Reduction of the boiler plate code required for training your models.*

-Currently, TorchFlare supports CPU and GPU training.
-DDP and TPU support will be coming soon!
+**Currently, TorchFlare supports CPU and GPU training.
+DDP and TPU support will be coming soon!**

 *Installation*
 ------------------